jenessawhite/final-project-planning/README.md

 Twitter fitness community - many people looked to regular people with a perceived high amount of training for coaching.
 These coaches used twitter to provide online and offline coaching/training and advice

 #### My Users ####
-People are have a fitness skill or certification.
-People who are looking to get trained/coached in a specific area or field
+There will be trainers, people who have a fitness skill or certification.
+There will also be clients, people who are looking to get trained/coached in a specific area or field.

 #### Features ####
 - Account: Allowing the user to keep track of their past interactions and connect with others